| 印刷用原稿:

 that the rights of man come not from the generosity of the state,

+but from the hand of God.
 We dare not forget today that we are the heirs of that first revolution.

 Let the word go forth from this time and place, to friend and foe